tencentyun/intlcloud-documents/yehe_doc/开发者服务/Prometheus 监控服务/购买指南/产品定价_intl_en.md

-Tencent Managed Service for Prometheus (TMP) is available for purchase in many major regions, and the service price may change across regions depending on different promotional activities or pricing strategies.
+TencentCloud Managed Service for Prometheus (TMP) is available for purchase in many major regions, and the service price may change across regions depending on different promotional activities or pricing strategies.

 ## Pricing